 In order to minimise the Group's environmental impacts, existing production processes and equipment need to be streamlined and upgraded to reduce the environmental impact per unit of production.
-Currently, the Group has upgraded half of its cement trucks to EURO VI, which is more environmentally friendly.
-It would be an ongoing initiative by the Group as we plan to gradually upgrade the remaining trucks to similar models.
-Apart from this, the Group is exploring the opportunity to install the solar panel by phases to our premises in the near future.
+Currently, the Group has upgraded more than half of its cement trucks to EURO VI, which is more environmentally friendly.
+It is an ongoing initiative by the Group as we plan to gradually upgrade the remaining trucks to similar models.
+Apart from this, the Group is installing the solar panel system in phases at our premises.
 In the long term, as the Group increases its production efficiency and reduces waste, this improved efficiency not only improves the Group's environmental performance but also reduces the cost per unit of production and translates into increased economic value.